AntHaa78/Quiz/README.md

 # Quiz

-Fin/Eng translation quiz, with option to select vocabulary categories (Värit/Colors	Kuukaudet/Months	Eläimet/Animals), with call to google translator API to provide the answer.
+Fin/Eng translation quiz, with option to select vocabulary categories from csv file (Värit/Colors	Kuukaudet/Months	Eläimet/Animals), with call to google translator API to provide the answer.